markjolah/Mappel/README.md

     * Requires support for 64-bit integers.
     * [Netlib LAPACK Reference](http://www.netlib.org/lapack/)

-Note the `OPT_BLAS_INT64` CMake option controls whether Armadillo uses BLAS and LAPACK libraries that use 64-bit interger indexing.
+Note the `OPT_BLAS_INT64` CMake option controls whether Armadillo uses BLAS and LAPACK libraries that use 64-bit integer indexing.
 Matlab uses 64-bit by default, so linking Mappel to Matlab MEX libraries requires this option enabled.
 Many linux systems only provide 32-bit integer versions of BLAS and Lapack, and the option can be disabled if Matlab support is not a concern and 64-bit support is difficult to provide.

 ### External Projects